One of the most bogus phrases in movies and society is “Be true to yourself”. The other most bogus phrase is “delicious salad”.

 MT 16:24 Then Jesus said to his disciples, “If anyone would come after me, he must deny himself and take up his cross and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will find it.
 What good will it be for a man if he gains the whole world, yet forfeits his soul?
 Or what can a man give in exchange for his soul?

-Take Time To Pray: Ask God to help you to be able to deny sinful feelings you have in exchange for living out His will.
+Take Time To Pray: Ask God to help you to be able to deny sinful feelings you have in exchange for living out His will and for wisdom to figure out his callings for your life.

 Today’s Fruit of the Spirit: Faithfulness.